 There is no way to escape the judgement of God.
-Sometimes people laugh and joke around about sin, but judgement is coming and so we must warn others about the conditions of their souls.
+Sometimes people laugh and joke about sin, but judgement is coming and so Christians must warn others about the condition of their souls.
 Paul warns both the Jews and the Gentiles that there is no excuse and all are under the impending judgement of God.
-Dr. Martyn Lloyd-Jones explained how Paul preached directly to the Jews to warn them of how sin was blinding their view in Romans 2:2-3.
-Not only does sin blind us, it gives us a false sense of security and causes us to take God’s goodness for granted.
-The Romans gave many arguments for why God’s wrath was not coming, but Paul refutes each one.
+In the sermon “The Longsuffering of God,” Dr. Martyn Lloyd-Jones explained how in Romans 2:2–3 Paul preached directly to the Jews to warn them of how sin was blinding their view.
+Not only does sin blind, it gives a false sense of security and causes the sinner to take God’s goodness for granted.
+The Romans gave many arguments for why God’s wrath was not coming but Paul refutes each one.
 One of the biggest arguments against God’s judgement is that God is good.
-Dr. Jones tells that God is indeed good in the fact that He does not immediately strike the world dead for sin, but He must condemn sin because He is also just.
-Paul says Christ is exhibiting forbearance and long-suffering in terms of our sin.
-God is slow to anger and is not willing for anyone to perish.
-This is the exact reason why Christ sent His Son into the world to save those from this impending wrath.
-He alone is our atonement for sin.
-Do not ignore His warning!
+Dr. Lloyd-Jones tells that God is indeed good in the fact that He does not immediately strike the world dead for sin, but He must condemn sin because He is also just.
+In this sermon on longsuffering, Dr Lloyd-Jones explains that God is longsuffering and exhibiting great forbearance in terms of human sin.
+He is slow to anger and is not willing for anyone to perish.
+This is the exact reason why God sent His Son into the world to save those from this impending wrath.
+He alone is the atonement for sin and none should ignore His warning.

 Additional Scripture Translations

 2And we know that the judgment of God rightly falls upon those who practice such things.
 3But do you suppose this, you foolish person who passes judgment on those who practice such things, and yet does them as well, that you will escape the judgment of God?